muratk3n/thirdwave/en/README.md

 Not surprising, Italian fascists built the social security system of the country.

-Populism is a non-definition, thrives in the absence of other ideologies.
-Therefore it cannot constitute a movement, nor a political definition.
 There is no "left populism", or "right populism".
 A grab bag of issues stolen from right and left held together by media trickery or authoritarinism does not deserve its own lexicon.
+Most of the time it is simply fascism-lite.
+That's it.

 "In many West European countries, traditional right wing parties are challenged by a ‘populist right wing’ discourse which also started to